Journeys in Design

 Our journeys follow two intersecting pathways:

-Making Well, our Events pathway includes our Walks by Design, Wellbeing Workshops, Creative Encounters and Twilight Talks about Design, an independent series of design talks inaugurated in 2014.
+Our Events pathway includes our Walks by Design, Wellbeing Workshops, Creative Encounters and Twilight Talks about Design, an independent series of design talks inaugurated in 2014.
 We draw on the power of thinking and doing together with a wealth of creative talent in Scotland.

-Material World, our Programme pathway, platforms contemporary Scottish design in a set of material contexts, flax fibre and linen with Our Linen Stories, urban design with Concrete Designs to Thrive, and seaweed and maritime ecology with Salvage Scotland.
-We draw on a rich cultural heritage, record of material innovation and efforts to design a regenerative future for community and planetary health.
+Our Programme pathway platforms contemporary Scottish design in a set of material contexts, flax fibre and linen with Our Linen Stories, urban design with Concrete Designs to Thrive, and seaweed and maritime ecology with Salvage Scotland.

 “I hope our Journeys in Design contribute to the well-being of individuals and communities alike, as we share the creative energy of those we meet en route.”
 Dr John Ennis Curator